josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🪞_the_thompson_principle.md

 - emotional stunting
 - performance trauma

-Paired with Harper’s vulnerabilities, they become ripe for capture.
+Paired with Thompson’s vulnerabilities, they become ripe for capture.

+---

-## 8. 🔨 Fascism exploits wounds, not ideology
+## 🔨 Fascism Exploits Wounds, Not Ideology
 Recruits stay loyal not to fascism but to the thing that soothed their pain.

 Deradicalisation requires: